Last Updated on March 3, 2026

 Although there is no formal word on the specifics of SAT eligibility as of yet, it is advised that high school graduates take the test.
 The SAT exam is widely accepted by not only US universities but also universities in the UK, Canada, and Australia.

-Prospective students who are applying for admission to study abroad take the American College Test, generally known as the ACT exam.
+Prospective students applying to study abroad take the American College Test (ACT).
 In total, there are about 215 questions on the ACT, which take 2 hours and 55 minutes to complete.
 The ACT exam is broken up into four sections: English, mathematics, reading, science, and an optional writing portion.

 Difference Between SAT V/s ACT